nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect: How undo & redo executes:**

 * **Alternative 1 (current choice):** Saves entire Prudy.
   * Pros: Easy to implement.
-  * Cons: May have performance issues in terms of memory usage.
+Each state is a complete snapshot of `Prudy`, making it simple to revert to previous states by just moving the `currentStatePointer`.
+  * Cons: Man lead to memory issues, especially if the `Prudy` state is large and changes frequently, as each modification requires storing a full snapshot.

-* **Alternative 2:** Individual command knows how to undo/redo by itself.
+* **Alternative 2:** Command-specific undo/redo (Individual command knows how to undo/redo by itself.)
-  * Pros: Will use less memory (e.g. for `delete-client`, just save the client being deleted).
-  * Cons: We must ensure that the implementation of each individual command are correct.

-_{more aspects and alternatives to be added}_
+  * Pros: Uses less memory, since each command only saves the minimum required data to revert the operation.
+For example, `delete-client` might only store the specific client that was deleted rather than a full snapshot of the state.
+  * Cons: Adds complexity, as each command must have its own undo/redo implementation, making it necessary to ensure each command’s undo/redo logic is correctly implemented and tested.

+**Aspect: User Experience and Usability:**

+* **Consideration 1:** Implement a history panel showing recent changes or a list of actions that can be undone or redone.

+* Pros: Provides users with greater transparency and control, allowing them to see the list of actions and potentially select a specific state to revert to.
+* Cons: Requires additional UI and data management, adding complexity to the design and potential memory overhead to maintain descriptions for each action.

+* **Consideration 2:** Display a feedback message in the main UI area after performing undo/redo, indicating the action that was reverted or reapplied (e.g., "Undo: deleted client 5").

+* Pros: Provides immediate feedback without requiring extra navigation, allowing users to stay focused on the main UI area.
+* Cons: Only shows the most recent undo/redo action, so it may be limited in providing historical context.

 ### \[Proposed\] Data archiving